Articles , Glossary

 Pitfalls to Consider

 2. Wish to reduce negative space to put more on the page or screen.
-It happens not only in UI design: you may hear how interior designer recommends saving some space to the client who wants 4 bookcases in one room instead of 2, or an architect explaining why there is the need for empty space around the building to make it look and serve better.
+It happens not only in UI design: you may hear how an interior designer recommends saving some space to the client who wants 4 bookcases in one room instead of 2, or an architect explaining why there is a need for empty space around the building to make it look and serve better.
 Even more, sometimes re-planning the elements with the better use of negative space creates the illusion of the room or building being bigger than it really is – and the same happens with data you have to put on a mobile screen or web page.
-Decide what’s more important, what’s secondary, and what can be eliminated so that to navigate the user intuitively.
-Negative space will help to make the harmonic look of the screen or page even if it’s full of information and functions.
+Decide what’s more important, what’s secondary, and what can be eliminated so that the user can navigate intuitively.
+Negative space will help to make the harmonious look of the screen or page even if it’s full of information and functions.

 3. Poor prioritization.
 Negative space is not a cure-all if thought-out information architecture doesn’t stand behind an interface.
 Before you think about the design skin, you have to decide how the user will find the shortcut to his/her goal and solves his/her problem with an app or website.
-Plan this route before you make the looks presenting it in style; otherwise, even the best balance of visual elements including negative space won’t work effectively.
+Plan this route before you make the looks, presenting it in style; otherwise, even the best balance of visual elements, including negative space, won’t work effectively.

 Useful Reading